More charges for Penn Township double murder suspect's alleged shooting spree

 Steban's shooting spree early Sunday began after a suspicious fire severely damaged his North Thompson Lane home in North Huntingdon at 11 p.m.
 Saturday.
 The cause of the fire remains under investigation, but township police charged Steban with multiple weapons violations because firearms were found in his home.

-Steban is a convicted felon and it is illegal for him to possess a gun.
+Steban is a convicted felon, and it is illegal for him to own a gun.

 As he was led into his arraignment Tuesday, Steban said he was disappointed he did not get "Faloona," who testified for the federal government in 2012 against North Huntingdon businessman Jon Scalzitti for operating a drug distribution organization.